- FRITZ!Box 7590

 - Configure the wireless router so that its Wi-Fi is transmitted at full power.

 - Give the wireless router a unique Wi-Fi network name (SSID).
-This prevents your wireless devices from trying to connect to the wrong wireless router if there are Wi-Fi networks in the area with the same name.
+This prevents your wireless devices from trying to connect to the wrong wireless router if there are Wi-Fi networks with the same name in the area.

-Note:All Wi-Fi connections are cleared when you apply the new Wi-Fi network name.
+Note:All Wi-Fi connections are cleared when you change the Wi-Fi network name.
 You must then reconfigure the Wi-Fi connections.